11.4. Numerical Integration¶

 >> hold off

-Then the definite integral from to is approximated by the sum of the subinterval integrals.
-Since each subinterval integral spans two subintervals, the count of function values at even and odd grid points are not the same.
+The sum of the subinterval integrals approximates the definite integral from \(a\) to \(b\).
+Since each integral spans two subintervals, the count of function values at even and odd grid points is different.

-Fig. 11.17 shows that Simpson’s rule can find accurate definite integral results if the subintervals are small enough to accurately model the function with quadratic equations.
+Figure Fig. 11.17 shows that Simpson’s rule can find accurate definite integral results if the subintervals are small enough to model the function with quadratic equations accurately.

-the number of subintervals must be an even number.
-So the number
+The number of subintervals must be even because Simpson’s rule computes

-of grid points must be an odd number.
+integrals over two subintervals.
+So the number of grid points must be

-the minimum number of grid points is 5.
+the MATLAB code, the minimum number of grid points is 5 (4-panel

 function implements Simpson’s rule integration.